josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/core/README.md

 * A flat module index file, if requested.
 * The `__ng_typecheck__.ts` file, which supports template type-checking code.

-These files don't exist on disk, but need to appear as such to the `ts.Program`.
+These files do not exist on disk, but need to appear as such to the `ts.Program`.
 This is accomplished by wrapping the `ts.CompilerHost` (which abstracts the outside world to the `ts.Program`) in an implementation which provides these synthetic files.
 This is the primary function of `NgCompilerHost`.

 # API definitions

 The `core` package contains separate API definitions, which are used across the compiler.
 Of note is the interface `NgCompilerOptions`, which unifies various supported compilation options across Angular and TypeScript itself.
-It's assignable to `ts.CompilerOptions`, and implemented by the legacy `CompilerOptions` type in `//packages/compiler-cli/src/transformers/api.ts`.
+It is assignable to `ts.CompilerOptions`, and implemented by the legacy `CompilerOptions` type in `//packages/compiler-cli/src/transformers/api.ts`.

 The various types of options are split out into distinct interfaces according to their purpose and level of support.